utiasDSL/gym-pybullet-drones/README.md

 >>> env = BaseAviary(
 >>>       drone_model=DroneModel.CF2X,      # See DroneModel Enum class for other quadcopter models
 >>>       num_drones=1,                     # Number of drones
->>>       visibility_radius=np.inf,         # Distance at which drones are considered neighbors, only used for multiple drones
+>>>       neighbourhood_radius=np.inf,      # Distance at which drones are considered neighbors, only used for multiple drones
 >>>       initial_xyzs=None,                # Initial XYZ positions of the drones
 >>>       initial_rpys=None,                # Initial roll, pitch, and yaw of the drones in radians
 >>>       physics: Physics=Physics.PYB,     # Choice of (PyBullet) physics implementation